 It’s really up to you how much time you dedicate to volunteering.
 Luckily, there are such a variety of opportunities that you can pretty much be guaranteed to find something that you can fit in around your life.
 Can you only commit to one day a month?
-That’s fine, lots of organisations would still be happy to have you!
+That’s fine, lots of organisations would still be happy to have you.
 Can you give no guarantees over a long period or just want to give volunteering a try?
 Why not try event volunteering or the Hub’s one-off Volunteering Ventures?
 Volunteering Ventures are opportunities that allow you to volunteer alongside a friend, meet other Murdoch students and accomplish something meaningful, all without the commitment normally required from volunteering.

 While a lot of people do volunteer in positions that are related to what they’re studying, many others don’t.
 Most people don’t just have one area of interest, and volunteering means you can have your fingers in lots of pies without racking up a massive HECS debt.
-Even if your volunteer experience isn’t related to what you’re studying, you are quite likely to develop transferrable skills that can apply to any area of work, like communication, team work and leadership.
+Even if your volunteer experience isn’t related to what you’re studying, you are quite likely to develop transferable skills that can apply to any area of work, like communication, team work and leadership.
 Having multiple interests and taking the initiative to do something worthwhile with them also counts a lot in the eyes of prospective employers, and volunteering of any kind is always a great thing to have on your resume!

-Volunteering is one of the best ways to make friends with similar interests to you!
-Why not try a Volunteering Venture, run by the Hub, as a starting point?
+Volunteering is one of the best ways to make friends with similar interests to you.
+Why not try a Volunteering Venture, run by the Hub, as a starting point.
 Volunteering Ventures are organised one-off group volunteering opportunities, so it’s a great way to meet other Murdoch students whilst contributing to the community.
-Also, once your friends see how much fun you’re having volunteering, it’ll be easy to convince them to give it a shot too!
+Also, once your friends see how much fun you’re having volunteering, it’ll be easy to convince them to give it a shot too.

-Anyone can volunteer!
+Anyone can volunteer.
 While some volunteering roles may require specific skills, there are a lot out there who just require committed people who are willing to do a bit of work.
 Many organisations also offer inductions and training to volunteers to equip them with additional skills.
-Even if you have no experience in your desired volunteer field, unless you are specifically asked for skills, give it a try and see how you go – you might surprise yourself!
+Even if you have no experience in your desired volunteer field, unless you are specifically asked for skills, give it a try and see how you go – you might surprise yourself.